NicolasMagain/nicolasmagain.github.io/_members/Mouton.md

 researchgate: https://www.researchgate.net/profile/Lea-Mouton
 googlescholar:
 membership: current
-year:
+year: 2026
-text: "Lea is actively involved in organizing the logistics and teaching for the specialized master in conservation biology and biodiversity management, in addition to her thesis on ferns (main supervisor: Alain Vanderpoorten).
-Lea's projects include quantifying epiphytic fern and bryophyte biodiversity in Peru, and beta-diversity of plants in Macaronesia."
+text: "My name is Lea Mouton, I am half a PhD student with Alain Vanderpoorten as main supervisor and half assistant to Nicolas Magain.
+In addition to organizing the logistics for the specialized master in conservation biology and biodiversity management, I support the students in their naturalistic journey and in their meetings with the various actors of the conservation of nature throughout their master’s.
+The aim of my PhD project is to assess the drivers and the patterns of land plants distribution in Macaronesia across taxa and scales.
+I also enjoy participating in side projects that include abroad fieldworks and epiphytic ferns, as a continuity of my master thesis."
 matheo:
 download:
 ---